Compiler Services: Processing SyntaxTree

 --------------------

-type ParsedImplFileInput = | ParsedImplFileInput of fileName: string * isScript: bool * qualifiedNameOfFile: QualifiedNameOfFile * scopedPragmas: ScopedPragma list * hashDirectives: ParsedHashDirective list * contents: SynModuleOrNamespace list * flags: bool * bool * trivia: ParsedImplFileInputTrivia * identifiers: Set<string> member Contents: SynModuleOrNamespace list member FileName: string member HashDirectives: ParsedHashDirective list member IsExe: bool member IsLastCompiland: bool member IsScript: bool member QualifiedName: QualifiedNameOfFile member ScopedPragmas: ScopedPragma list member Trivia: ParsedImplFileInputTrivia
+type ParsedImplFileInput = | ParsedImplFileInput of fileName: string * isScript: bool * qualifiedNameOfFile: QualifiedNameOfFile * scopedPragmas: ScopedPragma list * hashDirectives: ParsedHashDirective list * contents: SynModuleOrNamespace list * flags: bool * bool * trivia: ParsedImplFileInputTrivia * identifiers: Set<string> member Contents: SynModuleOrNamespace list with get member FileName: string with get member HashDirectives: ParsedHashDirective list with get member IsExe: bool with get member IsLastCompiland: bool with get member IsScript: bool with get member QualifiedName: QualifiedNameOfFile with get member ScopedPragmas: ScopedPragma list with get member Trivia: ParsedImplFileInputTrivia with get

 <summary> Represents the full syntax tree, file name and other parsing information for an implementation file </summary>